to the book the Bhâgavata Purâna

 Chapter 11: A New Residence, the Fruitvendor and

-(11) What He had to offer had fallen from the palms of His hands, but the fruitlady filled them [nevertheless] with fruits.
+(11) What He had to offer had slipped from the palms of His hands [on the way], but the fruit lady filled them [nevertheless] with fruits.
+Thereupon the entire basket of fruits filled with gold and jewels!

 For copyright notices concerning the individual images